-Arizonans’ State & Federally Elected Office Holders; Work together and put forth legislation in AZ & DC, to begin the process of restoring to Arizona millions of acres now under the control and management of the federal government.
-As I've stated over the past few years, according to the 5th Amendment (nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation ), this is also used by some.
+Arizonans’ State and Federally Elected Office Holders; Work together and put forth legislation in AZ and DC, to begin the process of restoring to Arizona millions of acres now under the control and management of the federal government.
+I've stated over the past few years, according to the 5th Amendment (nor be deprived of life, liberty, or property, without due process of law; nor shall private property be taken for public use, without just compensation ), this is also used by some.

 At statehood we agreed to “forever disclaim all right and title” to the un-appropriated and un-granted lands within the boundaries of the state (Enabling Act, June 20, 1910).
 Elected officials at the state and federal levels, shall begin the process of restoring the millions of acres of Arizona land now under federal jurisdiction.

 *I believe that we must take the lead in several areas

 We must make those in office Modify or Repeal NESA or ESA Acts, which are used to file lawsuits to shut down our mining, logging etc. in the name of protection, when in fact it's hurting our Citizens and their Freedoms.
 This is one way of dealing with it, however the real solution is to restore the Lands back to the Western States and take the Federal Government out of our lives in just one more of several areas in which they have no Constitutional Basis for involvement to start with.

 We must meet with others holding federal elected office in surrounding states and ask them to begin the process of restoring our lands to US at the federal level.
 After all, they’re supposed to represent our states, not the Federal Government.

 We should immediately begin to draft legislation to start a process to reclaim millions of acres.
 To work towards the decision of 2009, concerning the State of Hawaii's ownership and control over their public lands, an apology made by Congress to the Hawaiian people for overthrowing the Hawaiian Monarchy didn't convey any right to the “Office of Hawaiian Affairs” any legal claim to the land.

-We must begin informing our fellow citizens in Arizona of the problem and the benefits we’d receive by getting our lands back.
+We must inform our fellow citizens in Arizona of the problem and the benefits we’d receive by getting our lands back.
 Now to name a few, we’d be able to decide within our own state government agencies just where we can mine, harvest forests, improve lands for recreation and open other areas to be used for same.

-One of the most unsubstantiated arguments opponents try to use against the Transfer of Public Lands is that “we can’t afford to manage our own lands”.
-They point to the cost of managing wild fires, keeping parks open, etc. Well, take three minutes today and look up YOUR state on the Office of Natural Resources own Revenue Statistics website and see just how much they are gaining from managing our lands, and why they don’t want to allow us to manage our own lands for the health, safety and welfare of our citizens and a constant steady source of income.
-Take the time to go to this site and see just how much money the Federal Government collects state by state and then subtract what Arizona gets compared to what the Federal Government keeps and the Numbers tell the story that Arizona can afford to manage our lands, not to mention the increase in revenues we attain, but also the Liberty we gain by Removing the Federal Government from our Lands and restoring our Sovereignty.
+Take three minutes today and look up YOUR state on the Office of Natural Resources own Revenue Statistics website and see just how much they are gaining from managing our lands, and why they don’t want to allow us to manage our own lands for the health, safety and welfare of our citizens and a constant steady source of income.

 *See how our government pays and controls the lands in the US,

 *Federal Land Payments or PILT

 In 2013 the Federal Government claiming Unconstitutional Title and Control of State Lands gave “tribute” to all states except Rhode Island, Guam, Puerto Rico and the Virgin Islands in an effort to justify their illegal seizure of State land.

 How much money have we lost, how many new jobs were not created because we did not adhere to the Constitution and control our States destiny?
 What will it take for the people to take control and demand our elected representatives to uphold their sworn oath?
 What will it take for the people to take charge and demand the elected officials represent their constituents and not special interests pressure?

 Remember our Declaration on Independence, particularly the first half of the second paragraph, “We hold these truths to be self-evident that all men are created equal, that they are endowed by their Creator with certain unalienable rights, Life, Liberty and the Pursuit of Happiness.